Power Apps: Mobile usage

 A challenge

-You’ve seen where we get with templates, but I want to issue a challenge for you.
+You've seen where we get with templates, but I want to issue a challenge for you.
 Pick one of the items and make it yours.
 Adapt it to your needs and start using it.
-You’ll see with little effort you can have the to-do list of your dreams have a fully functional Helpdesk mobile tool that you can propagate to your organization quickly or have a place to submit your expenses.
+You'll see with little effort you can have the to-do list of your dreams, or a fully functional Helpdesk mobile tool that you can propagate to your organization quickly, or a place to submit your expenses.

 Final Thoughts